- Cattle Equipment Transport Services

 It may surprise you to learn that exporting your machines earlier in the year will save you money on shipping.
 Carriers typically see less traffic in the first three months of the year.
 Accounting methods, supply and demand, and the hectic end-of-year Christmas season play a role in this trend.
-Early shipment of your machines can save you money if planned ahead of time
+Early shipment of your agricultural equipment can save you money if planned ahead of time.

-To send an item that is longer than 12 feet or exceeds the specified pallet specifications, most shipping firms charge extra.
+To send farm machinery that is longer than 12 feet or exceeds the specified pallet specifications, most shipping firms charge extra.

 Limited delivery access